Empowerment and Engagement Of Community In Strengthening Child Health Among Tribal Population

 Agency: Centre for Integrative Health and Well Being

 Learnings and impressions through which we train our brains at a young age will have a greater impact on us for the rest of our lives.
-With regard to this, the Brighter Minds Program is a cognitive training program for children aiming to improve the child capabilities in fields of focus, observation, memory, empathy, etc. IIHMR Bangalore ongoing project works in reference to establishing evidence to this domain explaining the usefulness of such approaches for future generations.
-This project 7 months will use the biopsychosocial model to examine the impact of the Brighter Minds Program and will include intervention strategies to get the results engaging children and adolescents; consequently, giving an evaluation of these cognitive and emotional skills and their enhancement.
+With regard to this, the Brighter Minds Program is a cognitive training program for children aiming to improve the child capabilities in fields of focus, observation, memory, empathy, etc. IIHMR Bangalore worked about establishing evidence to this domain explaining the usefulness of such approaches for future generations.
+This project was conducted for 7 months used the biopsychosocial model to examine the impact of the Brighter Minds Program and included the intervention strategies to get the results engaging children and adolescents; consequently, giving an evaluation of these cognitive and emotional skills and their enhancement.